Health and population

 Achieving the SDGs will necessitate comprehensive approaches that consider the intricate interplay of health and population dynamics.
 It means strengthening health systems, promoting universal health coverage, and addressing social determinants of health.
 It also implies crafting policies that recognize demographic realities and foster an environment conducive to sustainable development.
 Only by understanding and harnessing these dynamics can the world meaningfully progress towards realizing the SDGs, ensuring healthy lives and well-being for all.

-This content aligns with Goal 3: Good Health and Wellbeing and Goal 9: Industry, Innovation, and Infrastructure by discussing the understudied impacts of the gut microbiome and chronic inflammation that may contribute to neurodegeneration.
+This content aligns with Goal 3: Good Health and Wellbeing and Goal 9: Industry, Innovation, and Infrastructure by providing an overview of the cholinergic hypothesis of Alzheimer's Disease and potential innovations in cholinergic therapies.

 Pages